Why are fees charged?

 The NON-NHS PRIVATE FEES are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.

-Our fees for Non NHS Services increased in April 2019.
+Our fees for Non NHS Services can be obtained from reception

 Please check with reception staff or secretaries regarding our current fees.
-Please note we are only able to accept cash or cheques made payable to 'Bramblehaies Partnership'.
+Please note we are only able to accept cash or card.